Tolex200/Tolex200/README.md

 - 🔭 I’m Toluwanimi Ayomide Oyewale
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning backend development and working on improving my programming skills
 - 🤔 I’m looking for help with resources and network that can help me grow in this field
-- 💬 Ask me about ...
+- 💬 Ask me about backend development
 - 📫 How to reach me: oyewaletoluwanimi3@gmail.com
 - ⚡ Fun fact: nothing comes easy so work hard